SameerShafayet/Car-Workshop-Simulation/README.md

 # Car-Workshop-Simulation

 This is term project for the course - "Simulation & Modeling".
-In this project, we did analysis on how our system (Car Worshop) works and i.e we did a performance analysis of the system.
+In this project, we did analysis on how our system (Car Worshop) works i.e. we did a performance analysis of the system.
 In this system, there were various facilities with preassigned tasks like:

 1. Routine Maintenance
 2. Parts Replacement